The Mukurweini Food Hub is located in Nyeri County, in the central part of Kenya. In 2019, it registered a population of 759,164 people

 Smart storage systems.
 The overall objective is to design, fabricate and test the effectiveness of external evaporative cooling for an insulated chamber for the preservation of fruits and vegetables.
 A solar evaporative cooling chamber will be constructed, which will pump air into the storage chamber through a fan, and water will be sprinkled using a drip irrigation system.
 Its effectiveness will be determined by measuring the preservation of two fruits and two vegetables.

 Solar drying.
 The overall objective is to produce and characterize tree tomato powder through solar and refractance window drying.
-To this end, a solar concentrating cabinet drier will be designed and fabricated, the effect of temperature and pulp layer thickness on drying kinetics and quality of tree tomato determined, and the drying kinetics and quality characteristics of tree tomato powder produced by the solar drier and the refractance window drier assessed and compared.
+To this end, a solar concentrating cabinet drier will be designed and fabricated, the effect of temperature and pulp layer thickness on the drying kinetics and quality of tree tomato determined, and the drying kinetics and quality characteristics of tree tomato powder produced by the solar drier and the refractance window drier assessed and compared.

 Juicing, extraction, and fortification.
 The overall objective is to produce value-added products from local fruits, and, to that end, optimize the juice extraction process and the fortification of other products with the extracted pulp.
 The juice extraction process optimization will be focused on tamarillo pulping.
 The effect of different pulping methods on the yield and physicochemical properties of tamarillo pulp will be investigated.